SSWConsulting/SSW.Rules.Content/rules/video-editing-terms/rule.md

 B-Roll is a type of overlay.
 B-Roll is any supplemental footage used to visually support the primary footage in telling the story by adding detail and examples.
 B-Roll is placed over the top of primary footage to help clarify the topic/subject for the viewer.
 Primary footage can be greatly enhanced by using B-Roll.

-The video here uses B-Roll footage - developers at work, to supplement the primary footage audio "our developers are working really hard".
+The video here uses B-Roll footage of developers at work, to supplement the primary footage audio "our developers are working really hard".

 ![](b-roll-example.png)

 **Video: B-Roll - Developers at work - [1:01 - 1:04](https://youtu.be/BioFgITYAFY?t=61)**

-Feedback example: "At 2:22, the B-Roll - looks out of focus, can we swap out for something else?"
+Feedback example: "At 2:22, the B-Roll - looks out of focus, can we swap it out for something else?"

 ### 5. PIP (Picture-In-Picture)